 miR are inhibitory post-transcriptional regulators.
 Pathological miR misexpression is often inversely correlated with pathological miR-target-transcript misexpression — as such many miR have been indicated as innately combinational therapeutic drug targets, regulating networks of related misexpressed transcripts.

 6 companies have brought miR-targeting biologics to clinical trial, including a miR-29 oligonucleotide mimic (Remlarsen).
 The intrinsically poor bioavailability of oligonucleotides has hampered further clinical development.
 In contrast, Azor Biotek's miR-29-targeted small molecules are selected for optimized bioavailability and specificity.

-Designed compounds are first screened for transcriptional modification efficacy in live zebrafish before evaluation in advanced reverse translation models of disease.
-Live screening selects for therapeutics with high bioavailability while providing approximations of the effective dose, toxicity and off-target effects.
+Early screening in zebrafish further selects for therapeutics with high bioavailability, and allow for in vivo quantification of concrete pathological hallmarks while providing approximations of the effective dose, toxicity and off-target effects.

 GFP expression in dopaminergic neurons allows for absolute quantification of neurodegeneration.
 Fish are not an ideal model organism for modeling lung pathology, however, the ability to visualize the developing cardiovascular and mesenchyme systems in vivo makes them well suited to evaluate anti-fibrotic, anti-angiogenic and anti-metastatic properties.